ponylang/changelog-tool/README.md

 # changelog-tool

-A tool for modifying the "standard pony" changelog
+A tool for modifying the "standard pony" changelogs.

 ## Status